 Social insects are a prime example of how effective collective intelligence can be.
 Insect colonies dramatically exploit distributed coordination to achieve complex tasks from individuals that are small, limited, and expendable.
 For example, large colonies of ants efficiently forage kilometer-sized areas and transport objects 50 times their combined weight, centimeter-scale termites cooperate to construct mound architectures many meters high in order to regulate their environment, and army ants self-assemble to form bridges and even nests out of their own bodies.
+At larger scales, fish schools and bird flocks achieve complex dynamic group behavior.
 These examples of collective intelligence and self-organization are fascinating to scientists and engineers alike, as much of the global complexity arises from interactions among individuals that are many magnitudes smaller that the phenomenon itself.
 These examples also represent the possibility of creating highly scalable and robust systems.
 Yet many aspects of how this distributed coordination works, and why it is so successful, remain elusive.

 Our group is exploring questions in collective intelligence of social animals, by working closely with experimental biologists and bringing to the investigation the tools from computer science and AI.
 Our goal is to develop new models that help us understand decentralized cooperation: how it works in biology and how to engineer similar robotic systems.
 We have several ongoing projects:

-PEOPLE: Daniel Colovi (current), Nicole Carey (current), Jordan Kennedy (current), Paul Bardunias (SUNY), Ben Green, Mira Radeva, Kirstin Petersen and our collaborators listed above.
+PEOPLE: Dr. Helen McCreery (current), Jordan Kennedy (current), Florian Berlinger (current), Dr. Daniel Colovi, Dr. Nicole Carey, Ben Green, Kirstin Petersen and our collaborating labs listed above.

 VIDEOS: SSR Youtube channel (Crazy ants transport, Namibian termites, Panama army ants)